Our esteemed friends and colleagues who recognise the importance of the project.

 She is the Founder and President of “Cercle des Européens”.
 A Think Tank which operates as ideas exchange group on socioeconomic and political stakes of the 21st century Europe and which is deemed as a place where managers can meet European decision makers for roundtables on different European problems and subjects.
 She is also a member of the EC High Level Experts group on the European company law at the Commission level.

-After graduating with Honours in Biochemistry and Biotechnology from St Andrews University, Scotland, and a stage at the European Commission, Nathalie has spent nearly 20 years working for the biotech industry at EU and national level.
+After graduating with Honours in Biochemistry and Biotechnology from St Andrews University, Scotland, and a stage at the European Commission, Nathalie has spent 20 years working for the biotech industry at EU and national level in associations and corporate positions.

-Within EuropaBio, Nathalie has held the posts of External Relations Manager, Director for Strategic Policy, Director for Healthcare Biotech, Director for Agricultural Biotech sector and Secretary General since 2010.
+Within EuropaBio, Nathalie held the posts of External Relations Manager, Director for Strategic Policy, Director for Healthcare Biotech, Director for Agricultural Biotech sector and was the Secretary General from 2010 to 2017.
+Nathalie, who held the position of Vice Chair of the International Council of Biotech Associations (ICBA) since its inception in 2014 to 2016, was elected Chair of the ICBA in June 2016 for a 2 year term.

 Janek Musek, PhD, is professor for General Psychology at the Faculty of Arts, University of Ljubljana, where he teaches several courses at undergraduate and postgraduate level.
 He researches and teaches in particular in the areas of personality, values, ethical standards and virtues, wisdom, cognitive psychology, psychology, psychological well-being and health, symbolism, decision-making and the history of psychology, between its narrow research topics belong in addition to the above, the development and formation of a stable society of the future (the company's values, knowledge and wealth or wisdom society).